 Juvenile sexual-offender treatment may take as long as 12-18 months of weekly sessions to complete.
 Treatment also includes regular meetings with the Case Management Team.
-The Case Management Team includes the youth, parent and family supports, treating clinicians, and the JSO Officer.
-Officers will continue to monitor clients after treatment graduation in order to ensure the youth are implementing the skills learned in the program.
+The Case Management Team includes the youth, parent, and family support, treating clinicians, and the JSO Officer.
+Officers will continue to monitor clients after treatment graduation to ensure the youth are implementing the skills learned in the program.

-VOYA Re-Entry (formerly DJJ Re-Entry)
+VOYA Re-Entry

-SB 823 shifted the responsibilities of long-term rehabilitative custody for juveniles from the Division of Justice (DJJ) to local secure youth treatment facilities.
-Sacramento County's response to this mandate was the Valley Oak Youth Academy (VOYA).
-The Juvenile Field Division already had a team of specialized Officers providing re-entry planning, support and supervision to DJJ returnees.
-With the final stages of DJJ's closure, DJJ Re-Entry is now VOYA Re-Entry.
+SB 823 shifted the responsibilities of long-term custody for juveniles from the State Division of Justice (DJJ) to local secure youth treatment facilities.
+Sacramento County's response to this mandate was the creation of the Valley Oak Youth Academy (VOYA), which is housed inside of YDF.

 VOYA Re-Entry Officers are introduced to the youth upon commitment and remain an integral part of their VOYA Multi-Disciplinary Team (MDT) until the youth is discharged from the program.
-Re-Entry Officers conduct monthly visits with the youth and sit on all Progress Review meetings so they may guide the youth's development of a thorough re-entry plan.
-Once a youth reaches their final few months, the Re-Entry Officer will ensure the various components of that re-entry plan are finalized and ready to come together upon release.
+Re-Entry Officers conduct monthly visits with the youth and participate in all Progress Review meetings so they may guide the youth's development of a thorough re-entry plan.
+Once a youth reaches their final few months of commitment time, the Re-Entry Officer will ensure the various components of that re-entry plan are finalized and ready to come together upon release.

-The VOYA Re-Entry Officer then serves as the youth's field supervision officer once they return to the community.
-This continuous involvement ensures the Officers are deeply familiar with the youth, their family or personal supports, community supports, and the objectives of each youth's re-entry plan.
-The Officers will monitor these high-risk youth for compliance with probation conditions and advise the Court on the youth's adjustment.
-VOYA Re-Entry Officers will assist youth with referrals for housing, employment, education/vocation opportunities, counseling, mentorship, and more.
+The VOYA Re-Entry Officer serves as the youth's field supervision officer once they return to the community.
+This continuous involvement ensures the officers are deeply familiar with the youth, their family or personal support, community support, and the objectives of each youth's re-entry plan.
+The officers monitor these high-risk youth for compliance with probation conditions and advise the Court on the youth's adjustment.
+VOYA Re-Entry Officers assist youth with referrals for housing, employment, education/vocation opportunities, counseling, mentorship, and more.